tslearn-team/tslearn/docs/backend.rst

     >>> print(be.backend_string)
     "numpy"

-The function ``instantiate_backend`` accepts any number of input arguments, including zero.
+The function ``instantiate_backend`` accepts any number of input parameters, including zero.
 To select which backend should be instantiated (`NumPy` or `PyTorch`), a for loop is performed on the inputs until a backend is selected.